Villa Park Dethatching Lawn Services

 Villa Park’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Villa Park enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste—including dethatched material—in household trash.
-The municipal yard waste program requires residents to use biodegradable paper bags or rigid containers for collection; plastic bags are not accepted.
-On-site composting is encouraged, provided that compost piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
-These practices support Villa Park’s waste reduction and sustainability goals.
-For more information on composting guidelines, collection schedules, and permit requirements for commercial contractors, contact:
+Villa Park enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste, including dethatched material, in household trash.
+The municipal yard waste program requires use of biodegradable paper bags or rigid containers, with no plastic bags permitted.
+Residents may also compost dethatched material on-site, following setback requirements (typically 5-10 feet from property lines) and best practices:

 Villa Park Community Development Department